iltommi/qdb-documentation/source/api/nodejs.rst

       :param Buffer value: the value to look for in the Set.
       :param function callback(err, data): A callback or anonymous function with error and data parameters.

-  .. js:function:: addTag (string tagName, callback(err))

-      Assigns the Set to the specified tag.

-      :param string tagName: The name of the tag.
-      :param function callback(err): A callback or anonymous function with error parameter.

-  .. js:function:: removeTag (string tagName, callback(err))

-      Removes the Set from the specified tag.
-Errors if the tag is not assigned.

-      :param string tagName: The name of the tag.
-      :param function callback(err): A callback or anonymous function with error parameter.

-  .. js:function:: hasTag (string tagName, callback(err))

-      Determines if the Set has the specified tag.

-      :param string tagName: The name of the tag.
-      :param function callback(err): A callback or anonymous function with error parameter.

-  .. js:function:: getTags (callback(err, tags))

-      Gets an array of tag objects associated with the Set.

-      :param function callback(err, tags): A callback or anonymous function with error and array of tags parameters.

 The `Tag` class
 ^^^^^^^^^^^^^^^